 The good news is that your big day doesn’t have to cost this much.
 With some intentional planning, you can have the day you want at a four-figure cost.
 Does that mean making some sacrifices?
 It may, but if that allows you to avoid going deep into debt, it could be well worth it.
-And in some cases, all you really need is some thinking outside the box.
+And in some cases, all you really need is some outside-of-the-box thinking.

 We asked experts to give us their best tips to keep costs low.
-The cost-cutting tips will have the greatest impact, allowing you to keep the total bill under $10,000.
+These cost-cutting tips will have the greatest impact, allowing you to keep the total bill under $10,000.

 Keep the Guest List Small

-If you say yes to these questions, you are inevitably increasing the cost of your wedding — and doing so for someone who is not a significant part of your life.
+If you say yes to that question or questions like it, you are inevitably increasing the cost of your wedding — and doing so for someone who is not a significant part of your life.
 Sure, you might be tempted to invite everyone you know to your special day.
 But when you are trying to keep costs under control, keeping the guest list small is one of the most impactful moves you can make.

 Have Your Wedding During the ‘Off’ Season